YuriU/personalWebsiteInfra/README.md

 # personalWebsiteInfra
-AWS infrastructure for personal website
+AWS infrastructure for personal website based on AWS S3 static website hosting see https://aws.amazon.com/getting-started/projects/host-static-website
-Including static website hosting Route53 setting and code pipeline
+Also it is empowered by Codepipeline to not setup website source manually

 The main idea was to make reusable AWS infrastructure able to launch static website During working on the script I faced the issue with SSL certificates validation which requires manual processing